nosainwe/Biomedical-projects/histology_first_poc/README.md

 I built this repo as a small, clean proof of concept.

-I kept the first version narrow on purpose.

 Instead of pretending I already have a public dataset that cleanly joins synchrotron CT, histology, and spatial transcriptomics, I started with one modality that is public, small enough to run locally, and easy to explain in a meeting: histology image tiles.

 ## Why I chose this dataset